etuardu/svgkremer/README.md

 # svgkremer
-A simple tool to get geo-awareness when working with svg.
-See this demo for an example of use.
+A simple tool to reference an svg workspace using geographic coordinates.
+See [this demo](http://jsfiddle.net/mveoubas/) for an example of use.

 ## How it works
 `svgkremer` takes a map in kmz format and gives back two things: